Find Grad Schools

 100% Women

 University of Arizona is the 2nd most popular school in the nation for students seeking a master's degree in tribal/indigenous law.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 1 people received their master's degree in tribal/indigenous law from University of Arizona.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 0 Yearly Graduations